-Various countries around the world allow people to claim citizenship this way, but most of them are located in Europe.
+Various countries worldwide allow people to claim citizenship this way, but most of them are located in Europe.

 German Citizenship by Ancestry

-Germany is one of the countries that offer the members of its diaspora the opportunity to get its citizenship by way of ancestry.
+Germany is one of the countries that offer the members of its diaspora the opportunity to get their citizenship by way of ancestry.

 The program is not as well-known as the programs in Italy or Ireland, but it still attracts a fair few applicants every year.